franklinben23/city-weather-app/README.md

 ## Live Demo 🔍

-To check this app's live demo click [here](https://citylist-franklin23.herokuapp.com/)
+To check this app's live demo click [here](https://citylist-franklin23.herokuapp.com/), then 'ctrl+shift+m' to see mobile view.

 # Getting Started with Create React App